thefrontside/effection-contrib/jsonl-store/README.md

 # JSONL Streaming Store

 JSONL Streaming Store provides an easy way to store documents in JSONL files.
+This is useful when you need cache responses from HTTP requests for later processing.
+This API focuses on providing streaming APIs for working with the contents of the store with a glob selector syntax for choosing which files to read.

 ---